azurestandard/azure-angular-providers/README.md

 AzureCarts
 ==========

 Use the `AzureCarts` factory to manage a customer's carts.
+Calling:

+    AzureCarts(person_id)

-Given a person's ID, the factory returns a `Carts` instance with the following
+will return a reference to that person's singleton `Carts` instance with the following properties:
-properties:

 * `carts`, an array of `Cart` instances that the customer has in progress.